Dumbarton Oaks will host a series of events for all ages in conjunction with “Juggling the Middle Ages.”

-Director of UC Berkeley’s Institute of European Studies and Dutch Studies Program, Associate Professor Jeroen Dewulf (Department of German) will lecture on clandestine Dutch-language literature during World War II.
-Dewulf’s books range from the transatlantic slave trade through resistance publications under the Nazis to (post)colonial culture.
+Director of the Institute of European Studies and Dutch Studies Program at the University of California, Berkeley, Associate Professor Jeroen Dewulf will lecture on clandestine Dutch-language literature during the Second World War.
+Dewulf’s books cover subjects ranging from the transatlantic slave trade to resistance publications under the Nazis to (post)colonial culture.
 His broad expertise promises to make this an engaging talk.

 Thursday, October 18, 5:30pm.
 Juggling the Middle Ages Exhibition Opening Event.